MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 > Full view also has a **Delete** button ![delete button](media/trashbin-icon.png "Delete button") you can use to [delete a selected author](manage-authors.md) and the author’s posts.
 You must have a **Power Analyst** or **Administrator** user role to delete an author.
 >  When you delete an author, none of the author’s previous posts will be available in the solution’s database; they are permanently deleted.
 No new posts from this author will be acquired in the future.

+## Gender

+Shows the distribution of genders based on Bing Search data.
+The demographic segmentation by gender relates to the keywords in your search topics.
+It shows which segment of people have searched for keywords in your search topics on Bing during your time frame.

+> [!NOTE]
+> This widget only shows for organizations based in the United States.
+There’s no data available when selecting **Today** as the time frame because search volume data is not real-time and experiences a minimum of 24h lag.
+It can’t interact with any other filters and it isn’t clickable.
+If no keyword rule is part of the selected search topics for your data set, this widget won’t show.

 ## Languages

 Lists the five most-used languages based on the volume of posts and trend indicator.